The Beatles (The Original Studio Recordings): Bonus features

 Included in the set is a DVD called The Mini Documentaries compiling all the short documentaries released on the individual albums in QuickTime format.
 The DVD features narration from all four Beatles as well as George Martin as the opening on each of the individual albums.
 Each documentary contains rare footage and previously unheard dialogue.
 There are sound excerpts from various songs, accompanied by still photos, clips of television appearances, footage from inside recording sessions, film footage from their final photo session, and material from the five Beatles films A Hard Day's Night, Help!, Magical Mystery Tour, Yellow Submarine, and Let It Be.
 The DVD has a red Apple label (similar to that on the original US Let It Be LP).
 This DVD is exclusive to the Stereo set, and is not included in the Mono version.

 Limited edition USB flash drive

 On 7 December 2009, The Beatles (The Original Studio Recordings) was also released as a limited edition of 30,000 apple-shaped USB flash drives.
 This event marks the first appearance for the Beatles catalogue in a high-resolution digital format being encoded in 44.1 kHz/24-bit FLAC format.
 CD-standard is 44.1 kHz/16-bit.
 The 16 GB flash drive also includes 320 kbps MP3 copies of the albums, a specially designed Flash interface, and all the visual elements from the boxed set – the mini-documentary films, original UK album art, rare photos and expanded liner notes.

-Although it received positive reviews from critics and users, many complaints were received about the "stem" on the flash drive snapping off when attempting to remove it out of the apple-shaped holder.